r4d6/Citadel-Wiki/citadel-wiki/main/guides/guide_chemistry.md

 ## Reagent containers

+<b>It is important to note that strong acids/bases can melt most glass based beakers, while plastic beakers will melt from heat.
+They will melt slowly over time with a audiable noise.
+If you heat them melting, either drop the temperature or adjust the pH!</b>

 ![Bottle](https://tgstation13.org/wiki//images/5/5d/Bottle.png) Bottles are small 30 unit containers made from a hardened mesh of glass and polymers, and thus <b>don't melt from temperature or pH</b>.
 These are produced by the ChemMaster 3000.

 ![Beaker](https://tgstation13.org/wiki//images/8/8c/Beaker.png)![LargeBeak](https://tgstation13.org/wiki//images/f/fc/Large_Beaker.png) Beakers holds 50/100 units of liquid depending on size, but begins to <b>melt under strong acids or bases.</b> These can be printed from the autolathe.